alchemyplatform/aa-sdk/site/using-smart-accounts/transfer-ownership/light-account.md

 head:
   - - meta
     - property: og:title
-      content: How to Transfer Ownership of a Light Account
+      content: How to transfer ownership of a Light Account
   - - meta
     - name: description
       content: Follow this guide to transfer ownership of a Light Account with Account Kit, a vertically integrated stack for building apps that support ERC-4337 and ERC-6900.